Twelve Articles: Continued effect

 The fundamental ideas laid down in these demands seems to have lasted longer than their main fighters and representatives.

 A direct comparison with the American Declaration of Independence of 1776 yields some equivalence in the motives and the implementation into the text.
 The results of the French Revolution starting in 1789 in the form of a modern state, that is a republic, sees quite some of the peasants’ points implemented.

 In the following 300 years the peasants rarely rebelled.
-Only with the Revolution of March 1848/49 (Märzrevolution), the peasants’ objectives as formulated in the Twelve Articles of 1525 were finally implemented.
+The Revolution of March 1848/49 (Märzrevolution), again saw the peasants raise some of the same demands they had already raised in 1525.
+However, urban and liberal classes were the main "voices" of the Revolution in institutions like the Paulskirche Assembly and in the end only some of the peasants' demands were taken up by the revolutionary leadership, let alone implemented in the long term.

 The Second Vatican Council of 1965 defined the “supreme principle” of the reform on the liturgy to allow for the “conscious, active and comprehensive participation of the believers” in the liturgy of the church.
 In this context, Cardinal Annibale Bugnini created the Mass of Paul VI, which was to be said in the respective vernacular, rather than in the Ecclesiastical Latin liturgical language like the Tridentine Mass.
 The controversy over this alteration, however, still continues more than half a century later.